openhab/openhab-addons/addons/binding/org.openhab.binding.netatmo/README.md

 | BatteryVP           | Number             | Battery level                                              |
 | RfStatus            | Number             | Signal strength (0 for no signal, 1 for weak, 2 for average, 3 for good or 4 for excellent) |

-All these channels except Sp_Temperature and SetpointMode are read only.
+All these channels except Sp_Temperature, SetpointMode and Planning are read only.

 ### Welcome Home